-When we create a new angular project using Angular CLI command, one module i.e. AppModule (within the app.module.ts file) is created by default within the app folder which you can find inside the src folder of your project as shown in the below image.
+When we create a new angular project using the Angular CLI command, one module i.e. AppModule (within the app.module.ts file) is created by default within the app folder which you can find inside the src folder of your project as shown in the below image.

 For any angular application, there should be at least one module.
 The AppModule (app.module.ts file) is the default module or root module of our angular application.
 Let us first understand this default module and then we will see how to create and use our own modules.
 Once you open the app.module.ts file, then you will find the following code in it.

 Here, AppModule is the module name and it is decorated with the @NgModule decorator.
 The @NgModule imported from the angular core library i.e. @angular/core.
 For better understanding please have a look at the following image.
 Here, we call NgModule a decorator because it is prefixed with @ symbol.
 So, whenever you find something in angular, that is prefixed with @ symbol, then you need to consider it as a decorator.
 In the next article, we will discuss the decorator in detail.

 As you can see in the above image, the @NgModule decorator accepts one object and that object contains some properties in the form of arrays.
 By default, it has included 4 arrays (declarations, imports, providers, and bootstrap).
 Let us understand each of these properties of the @NgModule decorator.